vk-cs/docs-public/docs/en/computing/iaas/instructions/volumes/volumes.md

 Restrictions related to changing the VM disk size on the VK Cloud platform:

 - The disk size cannot be reduced.
-- If disks with the High IOPS SSD and Low Latency NVME type have snapshots, you cannot increase the size of these disks.
+- If disks with the High IOPS SSD and Low Latency NVMe type have snapshots, you cannot increase the size of these disks.

 {tabs}